samraatz/gradepredandanalysis/README.md

 # gradepredandanalysis
-Analysis student datasets and their features, creating a ml model to predict grades and see how we can assist students to overcome whatever hurdles they may be facing.
+Analysis of student datasets and their features, creating a ml model to predict grades and see how we can assist students to overcome whatever hurdles they may be facing.
 The objective of this  is to analyze student data and make a grade predicting model.
 Via analyzing the student data we will be able to see which features effect a student’s grades the most.
 The predictive model can be used to predict which students may score bad in an exam, helping us create a list and automatically contact them to provide them with the necessary educational help.